Braincrypto/SISL-CLJS/README.md

 - `time_to_targ_ms` - the time (in ms) between a cue appearing and reaching the target zone, at the default speed setting
 - `category` - passed through to the log file

 - `audio_offset` - the offset between an event happening and the related audio cue.
 If audio is in `time` mode, this offset is how many milliseconds *before* the cue crosses the center of the target zone (a negative value would play the sound after the cue has already crossed the target).
 If audio is in `space` mode, it's measured in pixels instead.
-In `key` mode, it does nothing.
+In `key` and `cue` modes, it does nothing.

 ## Log Files